adventuremomblog

 There are tender parts of our souls that can still be triggered without any warning, even many years later.

 It can still feel like we’re walking through life with missing pieces.
-Many of us may still feel like we have parts of us that still feel like a kid, even as an adult.
+Many of us may still feel like we have tender parts from the pain as a kid, even as an adult.

 We can try our best to be more intentional about how we make memories with friends and family and try to honor the memories of those we’ve lost.